bryan-hoang/cmpe-365-assignments/a2/README.txt

 Comments for TA:

 - The code has been formatted with `black`
+- The code has been linted with:
+  - pydocstyle
+  - flake8
+  - pylint
 - The code has mainly been tested on python 3.10